 - Check the ingredients in your mustard.
 If you are following a strict Whole30 diet then look for one with no white wine or sugar.
 If you are concerned then you could simply grind up some mustard seeds and add it into the balsamic glaze to still give it some zing or simply leave it out.

-- Use a good quality balsamic vinegar, look out for additives such as "caramel colour" or sulphites.
+- Use good quality balsamic vinegar, and look out for additives such as “caramel colour” or sulphites.

 Other recipes you may like: